 Please contact us with the request form below, if you'd like more information.

 Throughout the year we host online discussions on cultural and educational issues relevant to homeschoolers.
 These "Great Issues" discussions are free--but you must register since there are only 25 seats in each webinar.
 Each tutor (and sometimes a guest) will host a discussion on one of their favorite issues.
-Information on the latest one is found over to the right (on Home Page).

 TOWARDS A VIGOROUS EDUCATION